-Furthermore, the Company has conditionally adopted restricted share units scheme (the "RSU Scheme") on 18 September 2019 and a share option scheme (the "Share Option Scheme") on 21 December 2020, details of which are set out in "Appendix IV - Statutory and General Information - D. Other Information - 2.
+Furthermore, the Company has conditionally adopted restricted share units scheme on 18 September 2019 and a share option scheme on 21 December 2020, details of which are set out in "Appendix IV - Statutory and General Information - D. Other information - 2.
 RSU Scheme" and "Appendix IV - Statutory and General Information - D. Other Information - 3.
 Share Option Scheme" in the Prospectus.